covolan/covolan/README.md

 - 👋 Hi, I’m @covolan
 - 👀 I’m interested in Physics and Programming.
-- 🌱 I’m currently learning Python, c++ and git.
+- 🌱 I’m currently learning Python, c++, c and git.
 - 💞️ I’m looking to collaborate on open source projects and physics related material.
 - 📫 How to reach me send-me and message on github or on my personal e-mail: covolan09@gmail.com